imMaturana/seakeep/README.md

 ## Welcome 👋

-Hello, my name is Gabriel Maturana and I'm a future Web Developer and Data Scientist, this project is a school exercise to practice my HTML, CSS and Javascript knowledges.
+Hello, this project is a school exercise to practice my HTML, CSS and Javascript knowledges.

 ## About